yehaha9876/gitlab/doc/ci/examples/browser_performance.md

     - [performance.json]
 ```

 This will create a `performance` job in your CI pipeline and will run Sitespeed against the webpage you define.
+The GitLab plugin for Sitespeed.io downloaded in order to export the results to JSON.

 For a more detailed example which allows specifying a list of URL's to test as well as passing an environment URL, see the `performance` job included in [Auto DevOps](https://gitlab.com/gitlab-org/gitlab-ci-yml/blob/master/Auto-DevOps.gitlab-ci.yml).